Digital-Preservation-Finland/dpres-specification-migrator/README.rst

 METS document according to the specifications of the Finnish National Digital Preservation Services (http://digitalpreservation.fi/specifications).
 The tool contains code for modifying and updating the information package METS document to a newer version of the national specifications.
-The tool also support creating Dissemination Information Packages (DIP) by modifying the METS document's RECORDSTATUS attribute and producing a DIP METS according to the national specifications.
+The tool also supports creating Dissemination Information Packages (DIP) by modifying the METS document's RECORDSTATUS attribute and producing a DIP METS according to the national specifications.